 By implementing the Jidoka concept, anyone in your organization can stop the workflow as soon as they notice a problem that harms your product's quality.

 It is one of the two pillars that turned Toyota into the giant it is today.
 Jidoka is often referred to as the forgotten pillar of the Toyota production system because of the relatively low attention it gets compared to the JIT system.

 Jidoka was first used in 1896 by the Japanese inventor Sakichi Toyoda who later became the creator of Toyota Motor Company.

 It was in the form of a simple device that could stop the shuttle of an automatic loom if the thread broke.
 The mechanism was able to detect if a thread is broken and, therefore, immediately shut down the machine and signal that there’s a problem to avoid producing defects.
 Afterward, the worker operating the loom had to fix the problem and resume the production process.

 This was a revolutionary innovation because it allowed one operator to run more than one machine at a time and increased production capacity significantly.
 Due to its usefulness, a UK company bought the patent and practically provided the funding for Toyota's creation.

 Implementing Jidoka in a knowledge-work environment such as software development seems a bit more complicated due to the diversity of work processes.
 However, it is perfectly applicable when you consider the different steps of a workflow of this type.

-The first two steps of Jidoka can easily be automated, but fixing the immediate problem and solving the root cause require a human touch.
+The first two steps of Jidoka can easily be automated, but fixing the immediate problem and solving the root cause requires a human touch.

 For example, if you are developing a software solution for a customer, you can implement multiple rounds of automated code tests in the development process.
-These tests will evaluate the quality of the features you are preparing and highlight any problems without having to test every single functionality by hand.
+These tests will evaluate the quality of the features you are preparing and highlight any problems without testing every single functionality by hand.

 As soon as the problem is solved, the development process should be resumed.